bdurand/super_settings/README.md

 You can save multiple settings at once.
 If you have settings that need to be changed together, you can be assured they will all be saved in a single transaction.

 The Web UI is fully self contained and has no external dependencies.
 There are configuration settings for tweaking the layout.
-See the `SuperSettings::Configuration` class for
+See the `SuperSettings::Configuration` class for details if you are using Rails or `SuperSettings::RackApplication` if you are not.

 You can see the Web UI in action if you clone this repository and then run: